 Even though a crucial part of our jobs involve design, the traditional instructional design models are based on systems thinking.
 Systems thinking promotes an analytical type of mindset.
 But we also need an approach to help us innovate and create.

 If you are required to be creative on demand in your daily work, you may find that a Design Thinking model suits your needs.
 Design Thinking is an approach for deeply understanding the audience and their challenges, in order to generate creative and effective solutions.
 It resembles Agile models in its methods of prototyping and testing.
 It differs in its emphasis on human-centered solutions.
-I’m facilitating a Design Thinking workshop at the learning Solutions Conference 2018.
-See the end of this article for more information.
+I’m facilitating a Design Thinking workshop at the Learning Solutions Conference 2019.

 Design Thinking is Human-centered